AmedeeRoy/BirdGAN/README.md

 # Tutorial

 A tutorial notebook is also proposed **tutorial.ipynb**.
-This notebook can be directly run on Google Colab by clicking here :
+This notebook can be directly run on Google Colab by clicking [here](https://colab.research.google.com/github/AmedeeRoy/BirdGAN/blob/master/tutorial.ipynb)